 Weatherend® Estate Furniture has developed an innovative collection inspired by the seven original designs of Hans Heistad, a noted landscape architect.
 In the early 1890’s, owners of the Weatherend estate commissioned Heistad to create these special furnishings for their summer residence on the coast of Maine.
 Continue reading

-Polyester laminates have been with us since the mid 1940s.
-They are bright, strong, easily molded to useful shapes, and from all appearances (and advertising) maintenance free.
+Polyester laminates have been with us since the mid-1940s.
+They are bright, strong, easily molded to useful shapes, and from all appearances (and advertising) maintenance-free.
 Contrary to our conditioned distrust of wood, we have come to expect these easy features when we think about Fiberglass Reinforced Plastics (FRP).
 The waxing and occasional polishing required to keep our FRP bright is not very demanding.
 FRP structures epitomize easy living.
 Continue reading

-by Grace Ombry
+By Grace Ombry

-Editor’s note: I guess we are nothing if not cutting edge over here at Gougeon Brothers, Inc. Technical Advisor Brian Knight (now retired) wrote this article in 1993 about how to build something that is now a fast-growing trend in the workplace: a stand-up desk.
-Brian’s “dual level computer stand” will still make a great stand-up option today, although we imagine yours will have a flat screen monitor rather than the cathode ray tubes featured in the image gallery of this article.
+Editor’s note: We are nothing if not cutting edge at Gougeon Brothers, Inc. Technical Advisor Brian Knight (now retired) wrote this article in 1993 about how to build something that is now a fast-growing trend in the workplace: a stand-up desk.
+Brian’s “dual level computer stand” will still make a great stand-up option today, although we imagine yours will have a flat screen monitor rather than the cathode ray tubes Brian’s design accommodated.

 by Brian Knight